-6.5.1 Provision of Housing and Commercial Facilities
+6.5.1 Provision of residential houses

-The project will provide modern Houses with new and state of the art infrastructure to the Nairobi City residents.
-In addition, modern and affordable commercial spaces and office suits shall be availed.
-This impact will be significant since the larger Nairobi metropolitan area is currently experiencing a shortage of Housing and commercial facilities for its residents.
+The project will provide residential units with new and state of the art infrastructure to Parklands are.
+In addition, this impact will be significant since Nairobi is currently experiencing a shortage of such development ideas.